Causally Fair Node Classification on Non-IID Graph Data: Introduction

-Despite significant progress in fair machine learning, a critical limitation remains: most existing algorithms rely on the assumption of Independent and Identically Distributed (IID)\citep{caton2020fairness, DBLP:conf/aistats/ZafarVGG17, DBLP:conf/nips/HardtPNS16, DBLP:conf/www/ZafarVGG17}.
-In real-world scenarios, however, data instances are seldom independent and often exhibit connections, which are referred to as non-IID settings\footnote{In this paper, the terms `non-IID settings', `graph settings', and `network settings' are used interchangeably and referred to the situations where data instances are interconnected.
-These settings are well-adopted in graph machine learning.}.
-For instance, in predicting loan defaults, while each individual's data point appears independent, an individual's loan repayment behavior can be influenced by the experiences of their friends and family.
-Recent studies have shown that blindly applying conventional fairness notions and ignoring the dependencies between individuals could lead to biased outcomes \citep{zhang2022causal,zhang2023causal}.
-To address the above issues, the research community has extended the fairness notions and studied fair machine learning in the context of graph mining.
-Group fairness notions like demographic parity, equalized odds, equal opportunity, and so on, have been extended to graph machine learning settings \citep{DBLP:conf/www/DongLJL22,DBLP:conf/icdm/Fan0X00F21,DBLP:conf/icml/BoseH19}, and new fairness notions such as degree-related fairness and node pair distance-based fairness \citep{DBLP:conf/kdd/KangHMT20,DBLP:conf/kdd/DongKTL21} have also been proposed.
-However, a significant gap in the current literature on fair graph learning is the lack of exploration of causality-based notions and methods.
+Despite this significant progress, many existing algorithms assume independent and identically distributed (IID) data \citep{caton2020fairness, DBLP:conf/aistats/ZafarVGG17, DBLP:conf/nips/HardtPNS16, DBLP:conf/www/ZafarVGG17}.
+In real-world scenarios, however, data instances are rarely independent and often exhibit connections, which are referred to as non-IID settings\footnote{In this paper, the terms `non-IID settings', `graph settings', and `network settings' are used interchangeably and refer to situations where data instances are interconnected.}.
+For instance, in loan-default prediction, an individual's repayment behavior may be influenced by the experiences of friends and family.
+To address these issues, researchers have extended fairness notions and studied fair machine learning in graphs.
+Group fairness notions such as demographic parity, equalized odds, and equal opportunity have been extended to graph settings \citep{DBLP:conf/www/DongLJL22, DBLP:conf/icdm/Fan0X00F21, DBLP:conf/icml/BoseH19, zhu2024fair, luo2024fairgt,DBLP:conf/aaai/WangCDWWPZ25}, and new fairness notions such as degree-related fairness and node-pair distance-based fairness \citep{DBLP:conf/kdd/KangHMT20, DBLP:conf/kdd/DongKTL21} have also been proposed.